 Many people think that Pasila is just a grey district.
-But that is now changing because of the street art spreading all over the area.
+But that has now changed because of the street art spreading all over the area.

 The artists curated for the project represent a wide variety of styles and techniques, and many of them have painted in different parts of the world.
 The international artists are brought to Pasila with the help of our partners.
 The main partner of the project are Teknos Oy and EUNIC Finland with its members Goethe-Institut, the Embassy of Austria, the Hungarian Balassi Institute, the Embassy of Poland, the Embassy of Czech Republic, the Italian Cultural Institute and Eesti Instituut.
-The project has also been supported by the City of Helsinki, Embassy of the United States of America, Museum of Impossible Forms and Taike, the Arts Promotion Centre Finland and the Central Baltic Programme.
+The project has also been supported by the City of Helsinki, Embassy of the United States of America, Museum of Impossible Forms, Taike – the Arts Promotion Centre Finland and the Central Baltic Programme.

 Pasila Street Art District -project began with a desire to bring colour into a grey suburb.
 The area is filled with concrete surfaces that call for street art and open up exciting opportunities for artists.
 Few locals and visitors find their way to Pasila, even though it’s only 5 minute train ride away from the Helsinki central railway station.
 Street art draws attention back to this forgotten suburb.

 Pasila also has a significant role in the history of street art in Helsinki: the railroad tunnel known as Pasila Gallery was the most significant place for creating street art for many years.
 In 1992 before the the CSCE- conference held in Helsinki Fair Centre in Pasila, number of legal art works were painted around the area.
 However, all but one were removed during the zero tolerance policy towards street art in Helsinki between 1998-2008.
 Now it’s time for Pasila to become the centre of street art once again.